Part 1: Summer jobs

 1967: Parking lot: bumper stickers, traffic control, tram driver, spiel announcer

-1969: Tower observation deck and superslide: doubles, scholarship
+1969: Tower observation deck and superslide: worked doubles, won a scholarship

 1970: Rover in Operations, a variety of rides